 Since 2011, the banks have paid out over £30 million in redress and this proposal could see them landed with an even bigger bill.

-The consultation will last until 7 December 2018 with a final report due to be released in January 2019.
+The consultation will last until 7 December 2018.
+A final report due to be released in January 2019.
 If the new rules are agreed, firms will be required to contact their customers by 29 April 2019.

 The deadline is fast approaching

-The FCA has set a deadline of 29 August 2019 for all PPI complaints, including those that fall under the Plevin ruling.
+The FCA has set a deadline of 29 August 2019 for all PPI complaints.
+This applies to both new claims and those that fall under the Plevin ruling.
 If you have had a complaint rejected, we can help you try again.
 Fill out the short form on our website or call us on 0800 954 0817 to get started today.